 At a more local level, and with the exception of moist forest, the vegetation of the Chimanimani Mountains is primarily determined by and follows the underlying geology (Phipps & Goodier 1962, Goodier & Phipps 1962, Wild 1964).
 Altitude is also a factor with sclerophyllous vegetation and grasslands at higher altitudes and woodland and forests lower down.
 There are distinct differences within these vegetation formations depending on substrate.
-Their map is shown in Figure 5.1.

-An idea of the "greenness" of the vegetation across the mountains is given in Figure 5.2, a recent (2013) satellite image that was used in a biomass assessment study (Casey Ryan, pers. comm.).
+An idea of the "greenness" of the vegetation across the mountains is given in Figure 5.1, a recent (2013) satellite image that was used in a biomass assessment study (Casey Ryan, pers. comm.).
 The quartzite areas show up clearly as having significantly less vegetation reflectance.

 By far the most comprehensive account of the vegetation and ecology of the Chimanimani Mountains, although confined primarily to the Zimbabwe side, is found in Phipps & Goodier's 1962 Journal of Ecology paper, with a map and less detailed account in Goodier & Phipps (1962).
-Their accounts are simplified and paraphrased below along with some additional observations, particularly for the Mozambique side which they did not look at in detail.
-The area covered is essentially that above 1000 m altitude.
+Their accounts are simplified and paraphrased below along with some additional observations, particularly for the Mozambique side which they did not look at in detail, and their map is shown in Figure 5.2.
+The area covered is essentially above 1000 m altitude.